How to Dehydrate Ground Pork – Dehydrating Ground Pork, A Step-by-Step Guide

 dehydrated ground pork in a clear mason jar with a desiccant packet for moisture control

 We have finished the most recent dehydrating ground pork project.
-This is a clear pint-size mason canning jar with a 5-gram desiccant packet for moisture control.
+This is a clear pint-size canning canning jar with a 5-gram desiccant packet for moisture control.
 The clear jar makes it easy to watch and monitor what is happening in the jar.

-We use these inexpensive food-safe desiccant packets which are available from Amazon.
-These 5-gram packets have well over 5000 4- and 5-star customer reviews, with an average of 4.7 stars out of 5.
+We use these inexpensive food-safe desiccant packets, which are available from Amazon.
+These 5-gram packets have over 5000 of mostly 4- and 5-star customer reviews, with an average of 4.7 stars out of 5.
 Our bag of 60 desiccant packets will last quite a while because they can be recharged and reused multiple times.
 Other food-safe sizes are available.

 Wise Dry desiccant packets | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage